raoufkeskes/geolocation_data_clustering/README.md

 <p align="center"><img src="./images/laplace_dist.PNG"></p>
 <p align="center"><img src="./images/laplace_formula.PNG"></p>

-as we can see the "Laplacian distribution" does not vannish quickly as the normal distribution ( which becomes close to 0  after only 2 stds ) , the laplacian kernel keep tracking frther points which in our case helps a lot
+as we can see the "Laplacian distribution" does not vannish quickly as the normal distribution ( which becomes close to 0  after only 2 stds ) , the laplacian kernel keep tracking further points which in our case helps a lot

 3) **Agglomerative** ( with maximum linkage ) :